 Kind Laundry Detergent Sheets

-Created with the earth and ocean in mind, this laundry detergent option skips the use of plastic in any form (even their mailers) and uses only a handful of plant-derived, biodegradable ingredients.
+Created with the earth and ocean in mind, this laundry detergent option skips the use of plastic in any form (even their mailers) and uses only a handful of plant-derived, safer ingredients.

 - 100% biodegradable packaging.

 - Is hypoallergenic and contains no irritating preservatives.